Marine Life of the Kimberley Region

 The Western Australian Museum and Woodside Energy have once again joined forces.
 Our first award-winning partnership (1998–2006) explored the marine biodiversity of the Dampier Archipelago in North Western Australia.

-For the first phase (2008 – 2011) the Western Australian Museum, in conjunction with the Australian Museum, the Museum and Art Gallery of the Northern Territory, the Queensland Museum and Museum Victoria analysed the known marine fauna from their considerable databases and associated scientific literature.
+For Phase 1 (2008 – 2011) The Marine Life of the Kimberley Project the Western Australian Museum, in conjunction with the Australian Museum, the Museum and Art Gallery of the Northern Territory, the Queensland Museum and Museum Victoria, analysed the known marine fauna from their considerable databases and associated scientific literature.
 The marine flora were included in collaboration with the Western Australian Herbarium (Department of Environment and Conservation).
+During 2009 and 2010 the above agencies undertook two marine biodiversity surveys (see Live Action, Researcher’s Diaries and Station Diaries on this website).
+The data from these surveys, when combined with the above datasets, will greatly increase our understanding of the marine life of this amazing region.

 Awards